 These updates are primarily done to improve the user experience and to weed out spammers who repeatedly manipulate the system.
 Google perceives this as a must do and rightfully so.
 If Google can't provide accurate results, Bing, Yahoo or any other search engine will, and they can't have that.
 SO...
 Where does this leave you on the serps ?

 If your website is not ranking on Google, you can bet your bottom dollar your site more than likely requires attention in some way shape or form when it comes to search engine optimisation.
-First thing you should always check is your website.
-Does your website comply with the user experience.
+The first thing you should always check is your website.
+Does your website comply with the user experience?
 After all, a good user experience website delivers what a potential client is looking for very quickly, information, or product with minimal fuss.

-A video perhaps explaining something about your business or a special offer which keeps them interacting with your site can go a long way when it comes to the user experience which will also boost your site further up the ranks.
-This is all part of SEO and what we do in our web design services as providing SEO Services to our clients.
-This will in turn insure your user finds what they are looking for quickly and can proceed to that page instantly and from there, immediately to the check out.
-This is only one factor of on page SEO but the most important one.
+A video perhaps explaining something about your business or a special offer that keeps them interacting with your site can go a long way when it comes to the user experience which will also boost your site further up the ranks.
+This is all part of SEO and what we do in our web design services as providing SEO to our clients.
+This will in turn ensure your user finds what they are looking for quickly and can proceed to that page instantly and from there, immediately to the checkout.
+This is only one factor of on-page SEO but the most important one.
 You still need content that provides value to your users but keeping your user on your site as long as possible and getting them to check out is the end goal

 These are just some way that you can get links.
 The more diverse your links are, and the higher the authority, the easier you are going to rank.

 You can have hundreds of links, even thousands, but if they are spammy, low value or have absolutely no value, this can in fact hurt your rankings instead and send your site downwards instead of up.